If you need to find articles, you can use the databases.

 However, some citations may not be correct.
 Consult with the STEM librarian if the provided citation appears too short or does not provide enough details.

 The MLA citation for this license plate recognition article appears as: Gaddam, Leelawati, et al. "License Plate Recognition."
 (2014).
-It does not include the name of the online journal.
+It does not include the name of the online journal, the volume, the issue, and page numbers.

 The correct MLA citation format is: